Port Access Control

 example:/config/port-access/#> port eth1..eth4

-You also need to specify which control mechanism to use (802.1X or MAC-Auth, or both), and which RADIUS server or local MAC list to use for authorisation.
+You also need to specify which control mechanism to use (802.1X or MAC-Auth, or both), and which RADIUS server or local MAC list (Only for MAC-Auth) to use for authorisation.
 This is described in the sections below.

 IEEE 802.1X